 They help you know what position/page your website is on in the search engine results pages.
 There are some tools that you can use to monitor the keywords that you’re targeting in the search engines.

 - Domain Authority (DA)

 This is a search engine ranking score created by Moz (a popular SEO tool).
-This score is based off of many factors including how many backlinks your website has and the quality of the backlinks.
+This score is based on many factors including how many backlinks your website has and the quality of the backlinks.